Jayman3k/py_PHIsim3_projects/README.md

 The framework was tested on computers with the Windows 10 and Windows 11 operating systems.

+## Using this framework

+## Prerequisites

+- A working installation of PHIsim, and a basic understanding of how it works.
+I would recommend that you at least try to run a few examples before trying to parallelize simulations.
+- Have a recent Python version installed (I recommend 3.12), including a package manager such as pip.
+A couple of packages (listed in the comments in the `__init__` file) are required to run the code.
+Some experience with packages such as numpy and matplotlib is useful, for processing and plotting results.
+   - (Note: I realize that there are Python frameworks to formally specify which packages and which versions of those packages are used.
+At the time of writing my master's thesis, I considered this a low priority task, and I didn't put any effort into it.
+You can blame my limited experience with Python dependency hell for that.)

 ## Getting started

-In a first step, before you start using this framework, it's best to have a working PHIsim simulation with (at least) one variation of the setup you want to test.
+Before you start using this framework, it's best to have a working PHIsim simulation with (at least) one variation of the setup you want to test.
 In other words, you manually design your `device_input` file such that you have a device file that you know will work.
 The format of the `device_input` file is easy to understand, so it should be straightforward to create the `device_file` by hand.
 Then, you can use the python scripts published on the PHIsim website to run your simulation and debug any potential issues.
 If this is your first rodeo with PHIsim, this will allow you to familiarize yourself with the concepts used by the simulation.

-## Using this framework

 As a reminder, PHIsim actually consists out of 2 executables: